syKevinPeng/game_sale_analysis/README.md

-#### Clean the additional dataset
+**Clean the additional dataset**
 Now we process the additional dataset.
-First, we drop rows with NaN values in the columns "owners" and "release_date", and reset the index of the dataframe.
-Next, we divide the values in the column "metascore" by 10 to make the unit match in both tables, and store the results in a new column "Critic_Score".
-To calculate the median of the range of owners, we convert the values in column "owners" to string, then iterate through the dataframe to split the string and convert the results to integers, finally we calculate the result (in millions).
+First, we drop rows with NaN values in the columns "owners" and "release_date" because we do not want to have missing values in these columns, and reset the index of the dataframe.
+Next, we divide the values in the column "metascore" by 10 to make the unit (a float with one decimal place) match in both tables, and store the results in a new column "Critic_Score".
+To calculate the median of the range of owners, we convert the values in the column "owners" to string, then iterate through the dataframe to split the string and convert the results to integers, finally we calculate the result (in millions).
 In the same loop, we also extract the value of year from the column "release_date".
  Note that there are NaN values in the column "Critic_Score" but we do not drop them because our main goal is to get more values for "Global_Sales".
 After renaming the columns that we will use to merge the datasets (by copying to new columns and dropping the original columns), we finish processing the additional dataset.

 ```python